BG3-Community-Library-Team/bg3-community/Information/Spells/Spell-Data.md

 - PrepareLoopSound: This sound will play continuously while you idle the preparation of a spell, during target selection.
 - CastSound: This sound is played the moment the spell is cast.
 - TargetSound: This sound is played the moment the spell connects with it's intended target.
-- VocalComponentSound: This is usually a soundbit that is played during the overall casting of the player, intended to fuction like a "Vocal Component" of a spell.
+- VocalComponentSound: This is usually a soundbit that is played during the overall casting of the player, intended as a specialized sound, paired with the spell flag "HasVerbalComponent".

 Example: `data "CastSound" "Action_Cast_VampireBite"`